 As the New Fire is kindled to begin the Easter Vigil-and the darkness begins to give way to light as one lit candle generates the light of many-the musical expressions of the faithful awaken gradually at this liturgy.
-A single cantor first sings the ancient Exsultet, the traditional hymn and prayer, as the newly lighted Paschal Candle is set up in the midst of the assembly.
+A single cantor first sings the ancient Exsultet, the traditional hymn and prayer, as the newly lighted Paschal Candle is set up in the sanctuary.
 Psalms and canticles are then sung by the assembly, in alternation with the reading of scripture, as creation history is rehearsed.
-Eventually the first Mass of Easter is heralded by the exuberant sounding of the long-silent organ, the ringing of bells, and the Church's joyful songs of praise and thanksgiving.
-The psalms and the Song of Moses are sung by the choir in the traditional responsorial manner to plainsong psalm tones and the congregation responds with the appointed refrains.
-The refrain melodies were composed in 1978 by David Hurd, organist and music director at Saint Mary's.
-The choral offerings at the Mass include the Missa Paschalis by Orlando di Lasso (c.
-1530-1594), and the motet O night that is brighter than the day composed by David Hurd.
+Eventually, the first Mass of Easter is heralded by the exuberant sounding of the organ, the ringing of bells, and the Church's joyful songs of praise and thanksgiving.
+The psalms and the Song of Moses (Exodus 15:1-6, 11-13, 17-18) are sung by the choir in the traditional responsorial manner to plainsong psalm tones and the congregation responds with the appointed refrains.
+The refrain melodies were composed in 1978 by David Hurd, organist and music director at Saint Mary's, originally for use at The General Theological Seminary.

-The musical setting of the Mass this evening is Missa Paschalis by Orlando di Lasso (c.
+The choral setting of the Mass this evening is Missa Paschalis by composer Orlando di Lasso (c.
 1532-1594).
 Lassus, as he was also known, was one of the most prolific and admired European composers of his time.
 Born at Mons in the Franco-Flemish province of Hainaut, Lassus was well traveled particularly in northern Italy, but was centered in Munich much of his adult life.
 His compositions include about sixty authenticated Mass settings, most of which are elaborate parody works based upon motets-often his own-as well as French chansons, and Italian madrigals from such composers as Gombert, Willaert, Resta, Arcadelt, Rore, and Palestrina.
 Missa Paschalis (1576), however, is one of Lassus's few Masses based upon chant.
 Only in the Kyrie (not sung this evening) is the cantus firmus plainly stated in long notes in soprano and tenor voices.
 Following the Kyrie the chant elements are integrated into the polyphonic texture.
 The present performing edition derives from a 1579 collection of various composers' works entitled Liber primus Missarum quinque vocum (First Book of Masses for Five Voices).
 Notable in this Mass setting are several passages where polyphony turns to chordal writing, giving particular emphasis to certain phrases of the text.